-The paper will contain four sources.
-They will be a mixture of primary and secondary sources, and may be written, pictorial or diagrammatic.
+The paper will contain four sources; a mixture of primary and secondary, and sources may be written, pictorial or diagrammatic.
 The paper will consist of four questions for each prescribed subject, and students must answer all four questions from their chosen prescribed subject.
 Some questions will be answered using only evidence from one or more of the sources, as indicated.
 In other questions, students will be asked to use their own knowledge of the prescribed subject, as well as evidence contained in the sources.